 5) Treat yourself well.

 As you stand in line to pay for everyday items, if you see a cute teddy bear holding a heart while you want someone to send you a saccharine letter, or you’re drooling because you’ve seen a box of heart-shaped chocolate, buy it instead of feeling bad.
 If you think that teddy bear is too sweet and you want it on your bed, so be it.
-Or even better, spend your money to buy what you really want, like a perfume, a beer box, a coffee pot or a book of your favourite author.
+Or even better, spend your money to buy what you really want, like a perfume, a beer box, a coffee pot or a book by your favourite author.
 Do not make this day a day of pain and loss.
 Make it a day of love, even as a single person.

 Do something as decadent as going to an all-day spa or sightseeing in the city.
 Do it with friends if you’re not comfortable with yourself.